Symphony: A Heuristic Normalized Calibrated Advantage Actor and Critic Algorithm in application for Humanoid Robots

 \section{Preliminary}

-We consider Agent or Actor that uses a Policy $A_{\phi}$\ or Actor Network with parameters $\phi$\ which at a Continuous Markov Decision Process (MDP) State (hereinafter referred as simply state) $s_t$ produces a Continuous Vector of Actions (or actions) $a_t+\epsilon \in [-a_{max}, a_{max}]$.
+We consider an Agent or Actor that utilizes a Policy $A_{\phi}$\ or Actor Network with parameters $\phi$\ which at a Continuous Markov Decision Process (MDP) State (hereinafter referred to as simply "state") $s_t$ produces a continuous vector of actions (hereinafter "actions") $a_t+\epsilon \in [-a_{max}, a_{max}]$.
 The Environment responds with reward $r_t$ and the Agent appears at the Next MDP State (next state) $s_{t+1}$.
-We use Critic, Critic Network and Q Network terms interchangeably, while Critic's parameters are abbreviated by $\theta$, and $det$ or * abbreviation is used for values detached from the computation graph to compute gradients.
+We use the terms Critic, Critic Network, and Q Network interchangeably, while the Critic's parameters are abbreviated by $\theta$, and $det$ or * abbreviation is used for values detached from the computation graph to compute gradients.